ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

     np.linalg.norm((emb_A - emb_B), ord=2)
     ```

-2. **Manhattan (L1) Distance **
+2. **Manhattan (L1) Distance**
     - The L1 Distance measures the distance between two points if it was only possible to move along one axis per time.
-You can imagine it as the distance along the grid lines of a rectangular grid, hence the name, from the layour of the streets in Manhattan.
+You can imagine it as the distance along the grid lines of a rectangular grid, hence the name, from the layout of the streets in Manhattan.
     - The distance is given by the sum of the absolute differences between their corresponding elements.

     ![L1Distance](/images/VectorDB/L1Distance.PNG)